augmented-os/augmented-os/docs/architecture/schemas/workflow_definitions.md

     "properties": { },
     "required": []
   },
-  "triggers": [                     // List of events that can trigger this workflow
-    {
-      "eventPattern": "string",     // Event pattern to match "description": "string",      // Description of when/why this triggers "transform": {               // Optional transform of event data to workflow input "type": "jmespath | jsonata",
-        "expression": "string"
-      }
-    }
-  ],
   "steps": [                        // Ordered list of workflow steps
     {
       "stepId": "string",           // Unique ID within workflow